ngOfficeUIFabric/ng-officeuifabric/docs/guides/CONTRIB-WORKFLOW.md

   > **NOTE**: Refer to the **[PULL-REQUESTS](PULL-REQUESTS.md)** page for more details on this.

 It is OK to create your PR as a "WIP" (work in progress) on the upstream repo before the implementation is done.
-This can be useful if you'd like to start the feedback process concurrent with your implementation. **State this this is the case in the initial PR comment.**
+This can be useful if you'd like to start the feedback process concurrent with your implementation. **State that this is the case in the initial PR comment.**